Five years ago, if you told me that I would be a travel blogger at this point in my life, I would have called you crazy!! And here I am.

 But then we would get an email or a comment about how much someone loved our blog or how we helped you plan a perfect trip.
 I would literally cry tears of joy, knowing that maybe I really was doing something wonderful for people.

 In 2017, things changed for us.
 Our website traffic grew like crazy.
 This allowed us to sign up with Mediavine to put ads on this website (and finally begin making money).

 Do we like the idea of populating this website with ads?
 Nope.
 But it’s necessary to cover the expenses of running this website, not to mention that it took 18 months of long hours without any income to get here.
-How many people would work that hard with no guarantee of ever making any money from their effort?

 Our main goal of running this website is not to turn a huge profit.
 I have never been motivated by money.
 But I am motivated to have the best life experiences possible.